1947 flying disc craze: Interplanetary

 On July 9, US Senator from Idaho Glen H. Taylor said he 'almost hoped' that the discs would turn out to be space ships from another planet.
 Taylor explained that "'the mere possibility' that the spinning circles might be hostile would unify the peoples of earth as nothing else could."

 In an Associated Press story from July 19, Arnold reiterated his belief that if they weren't Army, then they were extraterrestrial.

+Biological

+Another line of thought argued that the reports might be caused not by technological alien spacecraft or mass hysteria, but rather by animal lifeforms that are indigenous to Earth's atmosphere or interplanetary space.